 Tampa General’s Liver Transplant Program is also notable for its:

-High volume – Tampa General has performed an average of 97 liver transplants per year since 2007, making our program one of the leaders in the state and one of the top 10 programs in the country.
+High volume – Tampa General Hospital’s liver transplant program is one of the leaders in the state and one of the top 10 programs in the country.
 One of the reasons behind our high volume of transplants is our close partnership with LifeLink Foundation, Inc., a nationally recognized organ procurement organization.

 Every liver transplant patient who is admitted into our program is first evaluated to determine if a transplant is the most appropriate course of treatment for his or her condition.
 Potential transplant candidates are considered based on the information provided by their referring primary care physician or gastroenterologist on their liver transplant referral form, and on several other factors.

 Contact Tampa General Hospital for more information about our liver transplant program.
 Call 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator).